jkulak/git-ninja/README.md

 # 1. What is GIT?

-Git describes itself as "git - the stupid content tracker" (from the `$ man git`).
+Git describes itself as "git - the stupid content tracker" (from `$ man git`).
 It means that it doesn't do any magic under the hood - it does exactly what **you** tell it to do.

-Apart from many excellent git books and tutorials, you can also `$ man git` to read more about it.
+Apart from many excellent git books and tutorials, you can always `$ man git` to read more about it.

-To read about specific command you can `$ man gut show-ref`.
+To read about a specific command you can `$ man git show-ref`.

 To see a condensed version of the help, with a list of available options for a command, type `$ git reset -h`.
+Like always, right?

 # 2. Config